-5.9 Augmentation and Early-morning Rebound in Restless Legs Syndrome
+5.9 Augmentation and Early-Morning Rebound in Restless Legs Syndrome

-Reports in the literature indicate treatment of RLS with dopaminergic medications can result in recurrence of symptoms in the early morning hours, referred to as rebound.
-Augmentation has also been described during therapy for RLS.
-Augmentation refers to the earlier onset of symptoms in the evening (or even the afternoon), increase in symptoms, and spread of symptoms to involve other extremities.
+Augmentation is a phenomenon in which dopaminergic medication causes a worsening of symptom severity above and beyond the level at the time the medication was started.
+The symptoms of augmentation may include the earlier onset of symptoms in the evening (or even the afternoon), increase in symptoms, and spread of symptoms to involve other extremities.
+Augmentation has been described during therapy for RLS.
 Rebound refers to new onset of symptoms in the early morning hours.
-Augmentation and/or early-morning rebound have been observed in a postmarketing trial.
+Augmentation and/or early-morning rebound have been observed in a postmarketing trial of REQUIP.
 If augmentation or early-morning rebound occurs, the use of REQUIP should be reviewed and dosage adjustment or discontinuation of treatment should be considered.
+When discontinuing REQUIP in patients with RLS, gradual reduction of the daily dose is recommended whenever possible [see Dosage and Administration 2.3].